Skip to content

 Size and Weight – Overall length = 93 mm (3.66 in), handle length = 85 mm (3.34 in).
 Overall weight = 61 g (2.15 oz).

 The Edwin Jagger DE89 is a solid brass razor coated in chrome, much like other razors I recommend in this review.
-It’s a three-part razor which is a little more fiddly when blade changing than a two-part or others, however, blade changing is not difficult at all.
+It’s a three-part razor, which is a little more fiddly when changing blades than a two-part or other razors; however, changing blades is not difficult at all.

-As you can see below, the three handle options offer buyer options (there are also other options, including Barley, Octaganol, and a short handle).
-The classic offers less grip while the knurled offers the most, and the octagonal offers exceptional grip differently compared with the knurled while looking attractive.
+As you can see below, the three handle options offer buyer options (there are also other options, including Barley, Octagonal, and a short handle).
+The classic offers less grip, while the knurled offers the most, and the octagonal offers exceptional grip, different from the knurled, while looking attractive.

 DE89 Classic